IamAbolfazlGameMaker/GW-IDE/README.md

 - getpass
 - requests
 - packaging

 ---
 ### How To Use THE setup.exe
 - make sure you have python installed (below 3.11 is strongly not recommended)
 - run setup.exe(from the latest version)
 - if a cmd pops-up at the end don't panic its installing deps
 - when complete run the app

+---
+### Main app usage
+- run the new gw ide shortcut on your desktop
+- if you checked it off go to <pre>(appinstallationdir)\</pre> then run launch.exe

-- when it requests admin perms don't panic its required for saving files in protected areas
+- Note: when it requests admin perms don't panic its required for saving files in protected areas

+---
+### if any error happen:
-- there is always a debug powershell page so if you run into any problems give us the powershell log
+- if any errors happen give us the latest.log located in <pre>(appinstallationdir)\addons\latest.log</pre>
+- if you don't have the addons folder go install it from source code
+* Note: debug was only added since 1.0.2.3 , if your using a older version send us the powershell logs

 ---

 ## License – Restricted Use License (RUL)